Hello, this is Sonia Faleiro. I'm a writer and a Royal Literary Fellow at Goldsmiths, University of London.

-My earlier non-fiction book was Beautiful Thing: Inside the Secret World of Bombay's Dance Bars, which was named a book of the year by the Guardian, Observer, Sunday Times, Economist, NPR and Time Out.
+My earlier non-fiction book was Beautiful Thing: Inside the Secret World of Bombay's Dance Bars, which was named a Sunday Times Travel Book of the Year 2011.
+It was also a Guardian, Observer, Sunday Times, Economist, NPR and Time Out Book of the Year.
 Beautiful Thing was translated into six languages.

 My writing has received support from the Pulitzer Centre, The Investigative Fund, and The Society of Authors Foundation' and K Blundell Trust.

 My work appears in The New York Times, The Financial Times, The Times Literary Supplement, Harper's, Granta, 1843, The California Sunday Magazine, and MIT Technology Review.

 When I'm not writing I work on a couple of projects, notably the literary mentorship program South Asia Speaks, which I created in 2021 to encourage and support early career writers in South Asia.
 I also created Artists for India, an author-led initiative to raise funds for India during the covid crisis.
 The initiative raised over $26,000/£18,000 for Mission Oxygen, a non-profit in India.
-I'm the co-founder of Deca, a global cooperative of award-winning journalists.
+I'm the co-founder of Deca, a global cooperative of award-winning journalists that publishes longform journalism for digital platforms.

 I am represented by The Wylie Agency and United Talent Agency.